didiiinnn/sas01-kel5-laprak/SAS Praktikum 1/Laporan Praktikum Modul 1.md

     ```
     ![B1](asset/Picture19.png)

-- Masuk ke direktori sites-enabled pada nginx debian_php5.6 untuk membuat symlink ke sites-available/lxc_php5.6
+- Go to the sites-enabled directory on nginx debian_php5.6 to create a symlink to sites-available/lxc_php5.6
     ```
     cd ../sites-enabled
     ls
     ln -s /etc/nginx/sites-available/lxc_php5.6.dev
     ```
-- Tes nginx dan restart service nginx
+- Test nginx and restart the nginx service
     ```
     nginx -t
     nginx -s reload
     ```
     ![B1](asset/Picture20.png)

-- Setting hosts dengan masuk ke direktori /etc/hosts
+- Setting hosts by going to the /etc/hosts directory
     ```
     nano /etc/hosts
     ```

-- Tambahkan ip lxc_php5.dev sama seperti localhost yaitu 127.0.0.1
+- Add ip lxc_php5.dev same as localhost which is 127.0.0.1
     ```
     127.0.0.1   lxc_php5.dev
     ```
     ![B1](asset/Picture21.png)

-- Masuk direktori var/www/html lalu buat folder baru bernama lxc_php5.6
+- Go to the var/www/html directory then create a new folder called lxc_php5.6
     ```
     cd /var/www/html
     ls
     mkdir lxc_php5.6
     ```
-- Copy index.nginx-debian.html ke file baru di folder lxc_php5.6 dengan nama index.html
+- Copy index.nginx-debian.html to a new file in the lxc_php5.6 folder with the name index.html
     ```
     cp index.nginx-debian.html lxc_php5.6/index.html lxc_php5.6/index.html
     cd /var/www/html/lxc_php5.6
     ```
     ![B1](asset/Picture22.png)

-- Edit index di folder lxc_php5.6 beri keterangan bahwa 'Halaman ini dari lxc_debian5.6' dan simpan
+- Edit the index in the lxc_php5.6 folder stating that 'This page is from lxc_debian5.6' and save
     ```
     nano index.html
     ```
     ![B1](asset/Picture23.png)

-- Cek isi http lxc_php5.dev menggunakan curl dari localhost lxc debian_php5.6
+- Check the contents of http lxc_php5.dev using curl from localhost lxc debian_php5.6
     ```
     curl -i http://lxc_php5.dev
     ```

   ![B1](asset/Picture24.png)

-### Soal 4. setup nginx pada ubuntu_landing untuk domain http://lxc_landing.dev , buat halaman index.html yang menerangkan informasi nama lxc
+### Number 4. setup nginx on ubuntu_landing for the http://lxc_landing.dev domain, create an index.html page that describes the lxc name information
-- Keluar direktori debian_php5.6 lalu masuk direktori ubuntu_landing
+- Exit the debian_php5.6 directory and then enter the ubuntu_landing directory
     ```
     exit
     sudo lxc-start -n ubuntu_landing
     sudo lxc-attach -n ubuntu_landing
     ```

-- Masuk sites-available dan edit lxc_php5.6.dev
+- Go to sites-available and edit lxc_php5.6.dev
     ```
     cd ../sites-available
     nano lxc_php5.6.dev
     ```
     ![B1](asset/Picture25.png)

-- Edit server name di sites-available/lxc_php5.6.dev menjadi lxc_landing.dev
+- Edit the server name in sites-available/lxc_php5.6.dev to lxc_landing.dev
-  Server name adalah nama server yang nantinya akan dipanggil
+  Server name is the name of the server that will be called later

   ![B1](asset/Picture26.png)

-- Masuk direktori sites-enabled tampilkan isi dari folder dan symlink menggunakan:
+- Go to the sites-enabled directory display the contents of the folder and symlink it using:
     ```
     cd ../sites-enabled
     ls -la
     ```

-- Tes nginx dan reload nginx
+- nginx test and reload nginx
     ```
     nginx -t
     nginx -s reload
     ```
     ![B1](asset/Picture27.png)

-- Setting hosts dengan masuk ke direktori /etc/hosts lalu ubah ip server name menjadi 127.0.0.1 lxc_landing.dev
+- Setting hosts by going to the /etc/hosts directory and then changing the ip server name to 127.0.0.1 lxc_landing.dev

   ![B1](asset/Picture28.png)

-- Masuk ke direktori html selanjutnya cek terlebih dahulu isi folder
+- Go to the html directory, then check the contents of the folder first
     ```
     cd /var/www/html
     ls